 Most solar companies will schedule an appointment to see your home so they can accurately calculate prices.
 During this time, you can ask any questions still left unanswered, including the following.

 You should contact as many solar installers as possible and gather multiple solar quotes to make sure the rate you get is competitive.
-You might be surprised at the difference between their solar bids.
+You will be surprised at the difference between their solar bids.
 By doing this could save you a few thousand dollars on your solar panel installation.

 Your installer should be an expert in installing your solar energy systems.
 The best way to know your companies standard is if they pass the test of NABCEP and at least have 2 years of hands-on experience in solar or a related field.